cloudfoundry/cf-deployment/README.md

 `cf-deployment.yml` requires additional information to provide environment-specific or sensitive configuration such as the system domain and various credentials.
 To do this we use the `--vars-store` flag in the new BOSH CLI.
 This flag takes the name of a `yml` file that it will read and write to.
 Where necessary credential values are not present, it will generate new values based on the type information stored in `cf-deployment.yml`.
 Variables passed in with `-v` or `-l` will override those already in the var store, but will also be stored there for future use.
 The `-v` flag is also the recommended mechanism for providing the system domain, which `bosh` is not equipped to generate.

 ## Ops Files
 The configuration of CF represented by `cf-deployment.yml` is intended to be a workable, secure, fully-featured default.
 When the need arises to make different configuration choices, we accomplish this with the `-o`/`--ops-file` flags.
 These flags read a single `.yml` file that details operations to be performed on the manifest before variables are generated and filled.
-We've supplied some common manifest modifications in the `opsfiles` directory.
+We've supplied some common manifest modifications in the `operations` directory.
 Here's a brief summary:

-- `opsfiles/disable-router-tls-termination.yml` - this file eliminates keys related to performing tls/ssl termination within the gorouter job.
+- `operations/disable-router-tls-termination.yml` - this file eliminates keys related to performing tls/ssl termination within the gorouter job.
 It's useful for deployments where tls termination is performed prior to the gorouter - for instance, on AWS, such termination is commonly done at the ELB.
 This also eliminates the need to specify `((router_ssl_cert))` and `((router_ssl_key))` in the var files.
-- `opsfiles/change-logging-port-for-aws-elb.yml` - this file overrides the loggregator ports to 4443, since it is required under AWS to have a separate port from the standard HTTPS port (443) for loggregator traffic in order to use the AWS load balancer.
+- `operations/change-logging-port-for-aws-elb.yml` - this file overrides the loggregator ports to 4443, since it is required under AWS to have a separate port from the standard HTTPS port (443) for loggregator traffic in order to use the AWS load balancer.
-- `opsfiles/gcp.yml` - this file overrides the static IP addresses assigned to some instance groups, as GCP networking features allow them to all co-exist on the same subnet despite being spread across multiple AZs.
+- `operations/gcp.yml` - this file overrides the static IP addresses assigned to some instance groups, as GCP networking features allow them to all co-exist on the same subnet despite being spread across multiple AZs.
-- `opsfiles/tcp-routing-gcp.yml` - this ops file adds TCP router and routing api for GCP to CF deployment.
+- `operations/tcp-routing-gcp.yml` - this ops file adds TCP router and routing api for GCP to CF deployment.

 # Deploying to `bosh-lite`
 To deploy to bosh-lite: